amanmehndiratta25/RE-WhatsApp/README.md

 ## Registration

-Depending if the number was already registered or not with a concrete device, there will be two possible scenarios.
+Depending on the number was already registered or not with a concrete device, there will be two possible scenarios.

 ### Registration.
 Scenario 1